-Aussie playwright Stephen Sewell tries his hand at an end-of-the-world comedy in “It Just Stopped,” an adroitly mounted farce that flies high for about two thirds of its blackly amusing course, then clumsily flounders.
-Knowing direction by Neil Armfield, plus a stellar cast, could keep auds sated despite home-stretch structural bumps.
+Prolific, politically committed, prize-winning Aussie playwright Stephen Sewell tries his hand at an end-of-the-world comedy in “It Just Stopped,” an adroitly mounted farce that flies high for about two thirds of its blackly amusing course, then clumsily flounders.
+Knowing direction by an ever-assured Neil Armfield, plus a small but stellar cast giving their considerable all, could keep auds sated despite home-stretch structural bumps.

 On a typical workaday morning, music reviewer Frank (Marcus Graham) and his radio producer wife, Beth (Catherine McClements), rush around their fashionably appointed, split-level New York apartment, trying to get into the usual routine, dishing out hilariously abusive zingers at each other along the way.
 Eventually, the bantering couple discovers that, one by one, all the usual amenities and services, from elevators to electricity and cell phones, have gone suddenly dysfunctional.

 The pair’s mounting incredulity and escalating hysteria in the face of total techno shutdown affords a constant stream of sharply pointed verbal and sight gags that recall Neil Simon and Alan Aykbourn at their wryly observant best.
 Both pretentious Frank and brittle Beth are deftly drawn (almost like New Yorker cartoon figures) by Graham and the sexily high-strung McClements.